DYenn00/Python-Mini-Projects/README.md

 # Python Mini Projects

-Hi, 💗 I created some mini java projects for you to try!
+Hi, 💗 I created some mini python projects for you to try!

 Just paste the code into your complier or run it with bash!